 The neon-lit night sky of Las Vegas is one of the iconic sights of the 20th century.
 It is the peculiar mix of the burlesque, kitsch, and retro-modern that has marked the visual identity of an age.

 Many of the most recognizable neon displays from the golden age of Las Vegas casinos have been produced by Young Electric Sign Company (YESCO).
-This Salt Lake City based company has for decades maintained a storage yard in Las Vegas.
-This 3 acre plot has over the years become a veritable boneyard of disused neon signs.
+This Salt Lake City-based company has maintained a storage yard in Las Vegas for decades.
+This three-acre plot has, over the years, become a veritable graveyard of disused neon signs.

-There are over 150 decommissioned non-restored neon signs on this location.
+There are over 150 decommissioned, non-restored neon signs at this location.
 In 2005, the La Concha Hotel, a Paul Revere Williams design, was moved up the street to serve as the museum’s visitor center.

 Know Before You Go